WWDC 2018: What to expect from iOS 12, MacOS 10.14 and more

 Read: 2018 MacBook Air: All the rumors on specs, price and release date

-iPad Pros: Apple brought a keystone feature of the iPad Pro (£619.00 at Apple) line -- compatibility with the Pencil stylus -- to the new entry-level iPad that debuted in March.
+iPad Pros: Apple brought a keystone feature of the iPad Pro ($649.99 at Best Buy) line -- compatibility with the Pencil stylus -- to the new entry-level iPad that debuted in March.
 The conventional wisdom is that the pricier iPad Pro models can now be teed up for an iPhone X-style design overhaul: Ditching the home button and adding Face ID, perhaps.

 Read: iPad Pro 2018: All the rumors on specs, price, release date